 Why I Can Eat Certain Foods

-Simple doesn’t necessarily mean healthy.
-I mean, big red juicy steaks are simple!
-Basically, the fewer ingredients, the better.
+Simple doesn’t necessarily mean healthy!
+I mean, big juicy steaks are simple, but you wouldn’t want to eat one every day!
+When I say simple, I mean the fewer ingredients, the better.

 What I Can Eat